geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 ### Dynamic values

-The the value of an attribute is dynamic, the compiler can't be sure what will be placed in that attribute at runtime and will not validate that value.
+If the value of an attribute is dynamic, the compiler can't be sure what will be placed in that attribute at runtime and will not validate that value.

 For example, the compiler warns you if you write `<a href="#">`.
 But if you make a variable that stores `"#"` and set href to that variable, the compiler won't warn you.
 This also applies if the value of that attribute is a component prop.